Frequently Asked Questions

 - A deep dive.
 Popular, in-depth special topic reports, such as the Leader and Teamer are available by using a person or group’s WorkPlace questionnaires.

 - Supported by Paradigm Personality Labs’ commitment to superior customer service.

 - Widely used.
 It has a very strong seal of approval: The Center for Creative Leadership uses the WorkPlace in its flagship leadership development programs.

 The best way to understand the benefits the WorkPlace offers is to take the assessment yourself!
 Contact us to find out how you can take the WorkPlace Big Five Profile™ 4.0.

 The WorkPlace Big Five Profile™ is classified as a Level B psychological test by the American Psychological Association.
 As such, the WorkPlace™ requires:

-- Individuals becoming certified through our WorkPlace Big Five Profile™ Basic Certification Program.
+- Individuals becoming certified through our WorkPlace Big Five Profile™ Core Certification Program.

 - Individuals who meet the minimum requirements may apply to Paradigm Personality Labs for qualification approval to use the WorkPlace products.
 The minimum requirements are at least an undergraduate degree in psychology or related field, with courses completed in tests and measurements (psychometrics), educational or psychological statistics, and/or test interpretation.
 Qualified individuals are required to purchase and read the Professional Manual for the WorkPlace Big Five Profile™ 4.0 prior to administering assessments.